Zeynel Abidin Mosque Complex

 The building material of the L-plan mosque complex is rough stone.
 The mimbar, mihrab and the minaret are later additions.
-The tombs of Zeynel Abidin and Siti Zeynep are located at the south east of the mosque.
+The tombs of Zeynel Abidin and Sitti Zeynep are located at the southeast of the mosque.

 World Heritage Status

 This site, together with the nearby Mor Yakup Church, was added to the UNESCO World Heritage Tentative List on April 15, 2014, in the Cultural category.